About Universal Credit

-Universal Credit is a new payment that when introduced, will support you if you are on a low income or out of work.
-It will give you the help you need to prepare for work, start work or earn more money.
+Universal Credit will help make sure you are better off in work than on benefits and give you the help you need to prepare for work, start work or earn more money.

 The benefits that will be replaced are: